 Guests stay in private cottages with sea-views, all fitted out with non-toxic mattresses, furniture made of locally sourced, sustainable wood, and of course the entire resort is off the grid, relying on solar and wind energy.
 If you want to enjoy a holiday free from contact with the outside world, wifi is optional, but of course, if you can’t live without it, that’s not a problem.

-There’s lots to do at this eco-resort: cooking classes, kayaking, snorkelling, swimming, yoga classes, organic dining and hiking.
+Perhaps I’ve saved the best of all the eco hotels in Dominica for last!
+This eco resort isn’t only set in a stunning location overlooking the sea, but it offers a lot to do, too.
+Think: cooking classes, kayaking, snorkelling, swimming, yoga, organic dining and hiking.
 But there’s also plenty to see, from the wild orchid ‘garden’ on the clifftop nearby to the enchanting sea cave, full of exotic fish.

-Whilst this resort keeps the environment in mind with its water saving scheme and sustainable, local materials selection, it’s not quite as green as some other options, as it’s not off the grid and provides quite a lot of energy-consuming services, such as cable TV, iPod docks, DVD players and electronic safes.
+This resort keeps the environment in mind with its water saving scheme and sustainable, local materials selection.
+However, it’s not quite as green as some other options, as it’s not off the grid and provides quite a lot of energy-consuming services, such as cable TV, iPod docks, DVD players and electronic safes.